 Why Management Information Systems?

-As technologies continue to develop, there is an ongoing demand for professionals who can develop technology base solutions to support organizations.
+As technologies continue to develop, there is an ongoing demand for professionals who can develop technology based solutions to support organizations.
 Management Information Systems students are problem solvers who develop an understanding of business, people, and technology.
 They learn how to develop and implement systems to enhance organizational effectiveness and efficiency.

 - Business Analyst